-RELATIONSHIP OF CERTAIN EXECUTIVE OFFICERS WITH ZENITH AND ZENITH GOLDLINE
+RELATIONSHIP OF CERTAIN EXECUTIVE OFFICERS WITH ZENITH GOLDLINE

 Prior to their employment with the Company, Messrs.
-Klein and Friedman were employed by Zenith, and also were executive officers of Zenith Goldline, a major generic drug manufacturer and marketer.
+Klein and Friedman were executive officers of Zenith Goldline, a major generic drug manufacturer and marketer.
 Zenith Goldline also has a 10% ownership interest in MIM Strategic Marketing, LLC, a 90%-owned subsidiary of the Company formed for the purpose of enhancing the distribution of Zenith Goldline's pharmaceutical products in the State of Tennessee.
 Pursuant to termination agreements with Zenith, Mr. Klein has agreed to continue as an untitled employee of Zenith through December 1996 and to act as a consultant to Zenith and its affiliates from January 1997 through December 1998, and Mr. Friedman has agreed to continue as an untitled employee of Zenith through December 1996.
 Messrs.
-Klein and Friedman also continue to hold options to purchase shares of common stock of Zenith Goldline's and Zenith's parent.
+Klein and Friedman also continue to hold options to purchase shares of common stock of Zenith's parent.
 Although Messrs.
 Klein and Friedman intend to devote substantially all of their time to the business and operations of the Company, no assurance can be given that their rights and obligations under their respective termination agreements or that their interests in Zenith's parent will not result in or create a conflict of interest with their obligations to the Company.
-See "Certain Transactions--Relationship of Certain Executive Officers with Zenith and Zenith Goldline."
+See "Certain Transactions--Relationship of Certain Executive Officers with Zenith Goldline."